-- Students are required to attend all scheduled appointments with their instructor and to participate in all standardized testing as required by the state, the district or the school. - Students will earn 1 credit towards graduation for every 20 hours of work assigned. - Students may earn a maximum of 40 academic credits per semester. - Students are expected to attend regularly and maintain satisfactory progress in order to remain in the program. - A student failing to appear for two scheduled appointments or missing two assignments will be reevaluated regarding his/her placement in independent study.
+- Students are required to attend all scheduled appointments with their instructor and to participate in all standardized testing as required by the state, the district or the school. - Students will earn 1 credit towards graduation for every 20 hours of work assigned. - Students may earn a maximum of 40 academic credits per semester. - Students may earn no more than 10 credits per academic subject during a semester. - Students are expected to attend regularly and maintain satisfactory progress in order to remain in the program. - A student failing to appear for two scheduled appointments or missing two assignments will be reevaluated regarding his/her placement in independent study.